QuantLet/Styleguide-and-FAQ/Outdated: Styleguide.md

 of the structure of a Quantlet is given and explaining each part's relevance.
-You will find descriptions and instructions on how to format your code as well as detailed examples about the required information in the header of your Quantlet.
+You will find descriptions and instructions on how to format your code as well as detailed examples about the required information around your Quantlet.
 Several illustrative examples of correct Quantlets are listed in the Appendix.

 ## Structure of Quantlets